zoltan914/pets-adoption-platform/README.md

 - 📝 **Adoption Applications**: Submit and track adoption applications
 - 💾 **Draft Applications**: Save application progress and complete later
 - 📊 **Application Tracking**: Monitor the status of your applications
+- 📝 **Adoption Applications**: Submit and track adoption applications
+- 💾 **Draft Applications**: Save application progress and complete later
+- 📊 **Application Tracking**: Monitor the status of your applications

 ### For Shelter Staff
 - 📋 **Pet Listing Management**: Create, update, and delete pet listings